shihankanungo/shihankanungo.github.io/courses.md

 ## Representation Theory

-> "The philosophy of representation theory is that it is a kind of linearization of abstract algebra." <br> --- Fulton and Harris, Representation Theory: A First Course <br>
+> "The philosophy of representation theory is that it is a kind of linearization of abstract algebra." --- Fulton & Harris, Representation Theory: A First Course <br>
-> "The essence of representation theory is to take a complicated mathematical object and study it by looking at how it acts on simpler objects, like vector spaces." --- Michael Atiyah <br>
+> "The essence of representation theory is to take a complicated mathematical object and study it by looking at how it acts on simpler objects, like vector spaces." --- Michael Atiyah
-> "I used to say: "everything is representation theory".
-Now I say: "nothing is representation theory"." --- Israel Gelfand

 I haven't taken a formal course in representation theory, but I gained substantial knowledge while working on my 2024 project at MIT PRIMES-USA.
 In particular, I studied the subject through the following books: